 Scroll down to the bottom for the printable recipe or PIN it here for later!

-To make this super easy low carb grilled garlic parmesan zucchini you’ll need:
+To make low carb grilled garlic parmesan zucchini you’ll need:

 That’s about it for kitchen gadgets!

-How to make easy low carb grilled garlic parmesan zucchini
+How to make low carb grilled garlic parmesan zucchini

 Parmesan cheese and jalapeño!